 R & J Dick had an authorised capital of £925,000 by 1920.

-In 1921 the company sustained heavy losses relating to its Venezuelan operation following a slump in baltata prices, and was forced to mortgage its properties in order to maintain sufficient working capital.
-Trading loss for the year amounted to £298,463.
+R & J Dick sustained heavy losses relating to its Venezuelan operation in 1921, following a slump in balata prices, and was forced to mortgage its properties in order to maintain sufficient working capital.
+The trading loss for the year amounted to £298,463.

-In 1922 the company chairman, J Parker Smith, blamed the “extravagance and laxity” of the Venezuelan manager.
+J Parker Smith, company chairman, blamed the losses on the “extravagance and laxity” of the Venezuelan manager.

-In 1923, after continued losses, a shareholder criticised the loss-making American factory as a “white elephant” from the beginning.
+After sustaining continued losses, a shareholder criticised the loss-making New Jersey factory as a “white elephant” in 1923.

 Shoe production was discontinued in 1923.
 Retail shop leases were allowed to expire.
-In 1935 the firm sold 12 retail shops in Scotland to Greenlees & Son of Glasgow.
-The boot manufacturing business was sold in 1935.
+The company sold 12 retail shops in Scotland to Greenlees & Son of Glasgow in 1935.
+The boot manufacturing business was divested in 1935.

-In 1962 the firm was acquired by the Pollard Ball and Roller Bearing Co in a share transaction which valued the company at £1,075,000.
+The company was acquired by the Pollard Ball and Roller Bearing Co in 1962, in a share transaction which valued the company at £1,075,000.